Iraqi protesters storm parliament in Baghdad, set up sit-in | Politics

 - Iraq

-Thousands of followers of an influential Shiite cleric stormed into Iraq's parliament on Saturday, for the second time this week, protesting government formation efforts lead by his rivals, an alliance of Iran-backed groups.
+Thousands of followers of an influential Shiite cleric stormed into Iraq's parliament on Saturday, for the second time this week, protesting government formation efforts led by his rivals, an alliance of Iran-backed groups.

 The alliance showed signs of internal division, with some calling for counter-protests — a development that would raise the spectre of civil strife — while others later urged for dialogue.

-Iraqi security forces initially used tear gas and sound bombs to try to repel the demonstrators, followers of cleric Muqtada al-Sadr.
+Iraqi security forces initially used tear gas and stun grenades to try to repel the demonstrators, who are followers of cleric Muqtada al-Sadr.
 Once inside, the protesters declared an open-ended sit-in and claimed they would not disperse until their demands are answered.

 As the numbers of protesters swelled, the police backed off.
 An expected parliament session did not take place and no lawmakers were in the hall.
 By late afternoon, the Ministry of Health said about 125 people were injured in the violence — 100 protesters and 25 members of the security forces.